MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 Twitter has a flexible search syntax for using "and" / "or" logic and quoting phrases.

-See links to Twitter API docs.
+Twitter API docs on search.

-Be sure to use the _standard_ docs as the _premium_ operators do not work on the free search services.

 - [Overview of standard operators](https://developer.twitter.com/en/docs/tweets/rules-and-filtering/overview/standard-operators).
 - [Guide to build standard queries](https://developer.twitter.com/en/docs/tweets/rules-and-filtering/guides/build-standard-queries).

+?> Be sure to use the _standard_ docs as the _premium_ operators do not work on the free search services.

 ?> You can test a search query out in the Twitter search bar before trying it in the API.